Adaptavist/bitbucket-pipelines-runner/README.md

 - Please try not to judge the code too much.
 I'm new to golang and I just want to get it working first.
 - Tests are lacking at the moment
-- It is the intent to add support for files to specify pipelines and variables

 ## Configuration